M-6 motorway (Pakistan)

+As M-10 motorway is being upgraded to an 8-lane motorway and will be extended to a new 134km long Motorway constructed through the Khirthar mountain range, connecting to the M-6 Motorway at Jamshoro.

 The project is to be built as part of the larger Eastern Alignment of the China–Pakistan Economic Corridor (CPEC).

 Planned time to complete this 296 km long motorway is 29 months.
 China State Construction Engineering won the project after bidding process in May 2017, while the ground work was anticipated to start by August 2017 and finish by December 2019.
 However, the project faced delays which meant that work could not start for several years.

 On 13 December 2022, Prime Minister Shehbaz Sharif formally laid the foundation stone of the project.
 It is planned to be completed in 30 months.

 History

 All the other segments of 1650 km Peshawar–Karachi Motorway(PKM) have been completed except Hyderabad–Sukkur Motorway section of PKM.
 63% land acquisition has been completed.
 Planned time to complete this 306 km long motorway project is 28 months.